 - Receiving electronic communications from us: If you no longer want to receive marketing-related emails or text messages from us on a going-forward basis, you may opt-out by sending an email to firstname.lastname@example.org or by regular mail using the address provided at section 18.
 You may also opt out of our email updates by using the unsubscribe link at the bottom of these emails.

 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you opt out of receiving marketing-related emails, text messages, or paper communications from us, we may still send you important administrative messages, from which you cannot opt-out.

-OSF’s Data Governance Group is responsible for monitoring compliance with relevant legislation in relation to personal information.
-You can contact the Data Governance Group if you have any questions about this privacy notice or our treatment of your personal information:
+OSF’s Office of the General Counsel is responsible for monitoring compliance with relevant legislation in relation to personal information.
+You can contact the Office of the General Counsel if you have any questions about this privacy or our treatment of your personal information: